-event category full term short term specifications standard surgical intraoperative or immediately postoperative death in an ASA Class I patient intra- or post-operative death Includes all ASA Class I patient deaths in situations in which anesthesia was administered; the planned surgical procedure may or may not have been carried out.
-NQF ASA 1: No organic pathology or patients in whom the pathological process is localized and does not cause any systemic disturbance or abnormality Immediately postoperative means within 24 hours after surgery or other invasive procedure was completed, or after administration of anesthesia (if surgery was not completed).
+event category full term short term specifications standard surgical intraoperative or immediately postoperative/postprocedure death in an ASA Class I patient intra- or post-operative death Includes all ASA Class I patient deaths in situations where anesthesia was administered; the planned surgical procedure may or may not have been carried out.
+NQF 1E ASA 1: No organic pathology or patients in whom the pathological process is localized and does not cause any systemic disturbance or abnormality Immediately post-operative means within 24 hours after surgery or other invasive procedure was completed or after administration of anesthesia (if surgery/procedure was not completed).
 (Unexpected death in other ASA Class patients would be captured in OTHER category)

-ASA Class I patient death associated with the administration of any anesthesia including local, whether or not the planned surgical procedure was carried out.
+• ASA Class I patient death associated with the administration of anesthesia whether or not the planned surgical procedure was carried out.